Renewal of criminal proceedings: when is this remedy available?

 How to apply for a retrial

-The application may be lodged by the convicted person, public prosecutors and persons who have the right to appeal.
-The public prosecutor is the only one who has the right to file an application for a retrial against the convicted person.
+The application may be submitted by the convicted person, public prosecutors and persons who have the right to appeal.
+The public prosecutor is the only one who has the right to file a motion for retrial against the convicted person.
 However, this cannot be done in situations where:

 Tip na článek